Ernest Hemingway wrote clear, bold, persuasive prose.

 Avoid adverbs.
 Sub them out for more descriptive and definitive verbs.
 For example:

 - "He cradled the baby."

 Bold copy is light on adverbs.

 This sentence is in the passive voice: "The car was driven by Jim."

 You can tell because the subject (Jim) is at the end of the sentence, thereby shifting the focus of the sentence to its object (the car).

 This sentence is in the active voice: "Jim drove the car."

 You can tell because Jim, the subject, is doing the action.

-While passive voice isn't grammatically incorrect, it can make your writing sound awkward and wordy, hard to read.
+While passive voice is not grammatically incorrect, it can make your writing sound awkward and wordy, not to mention hard to read.

 Clear copy is written in the active voice, which produces a more confident, more direct tone.